What is diabetes?

 When a person with diabetes is unwell, glucose levels often rise as a result of the illness.
 High glucose levels can lead to further problems and a longer stay in hospital.
 For this reason, your diabetes medication may need to be adjusted.
 You will have help to do this in hospital.
 It is also important that you continue to follow a healthy balanced diet.

-The information in this booklet is designed to help you to:
+The information on this page is designed to help you to:

 - Understand the importance of a healthy balanced diet in diabetes

 - Understand the importance of making an individualised choice at mealtimes

 Does it matter what I eat?